 Member Avdoulos directed the question to the Applicant.
 Ms. Adolph responded that the homes must be worth about \$750,000-\$800,000, or more, in order for the development to succeed.
-To justify that price point, the homes will be similar to those in the area, not quite as big as Bellagio homes perhaps, but similar to the other neighborhoods.
+To justify that price

 Member Avdoulos asked about the historic home.
 Ms. Adolph said that the development's moniker was not named after the Lincoln House because of the City's rule that properties cannot be named after presidents.
 Therefore, "The Rushmore" was chosen.
 Once the design changed from seven to six lots, the Applicant said she has to re-analyze the numbers.
 She was not able to comment further on the preservation of the Lincoln House.
 Member Avdoulos would recommend moving the house and bringing it up to today's standards.
 There are many instances of preservation in Novi, most recently the barn from Island Lake being moved to Maybury.
 Ms. Adolph said that Maybury informed her that they do not need her barn.
 She said the cost to move it is prohibitive.
 She worked with the Michigan Barn Preservation Network Society about salvaging the barn.
 The barn is big and the effort would be costly.
 Member Avdoulos explained the moving of the barn from Island Lake, and how it was a change to their development agreement.
 He said he was not trying to twist Ms. Adolph's arm.